Snowflake & Data Engineering · 12 min read · May 2026

 By Thinklytics Partners, Data Foundation Practice

 Snowflake Cortex is the loud cost story but the boring stuff still saves more money.
-The 2026 practitioner playbook: warehouse sizing that actually fits the workload, auto-suspend and auto-resume done right, query result caching, materialized view economics, RBAC cost discipline, and the 8-question audit that surfaces 30-50% in savings without touching a single AI feature.
+The 2026 practitioner playbook covers warehouse sizing, auto-suspend and auto-resume, query result caching, materialized view economics, and RBAC cost discipline.
+Plus the 8-question audit that surfaces 30-50% in savings without touching a single AI feature.

 Topics covered